Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 This section lists all available Recorded Future Playbooks.

 ## RecordedFuture-ThreatIntelligenceImport
-Type: Detection
+Type: Detection\
-Included in Recorded Future Intelligence Solution: Yes
+Included in Recorded Future Intelligence Solution: Yes\
+Requires **/recordedfuturev2** API keys as described in the [Connector authorization](#connector-authorization) section.

 Retrieves Indicators Of Compromise (IoCs) from one of the indicator import logic apps, and store them in the ThreatIntelligenceIndicator table.
 All IndicatorImport playbooks use this playbook for batching.